Los Angeles Chargers vs. Philadelphia Eagles NFL Week 9 Odds, Plays and Insights for November 7, 2021

 - The average point total in Eagles home games this season is 51.7 points, 1.7 more than this contest's over/under (50).

-- Los Angeles is 2-1 overall, with two wins against the spread, in away games.
+- Away from home, Los Angeles has two wins against the spread and is 2-1 overall.

 - This season, in three away games, Los Angeles has not hit the over once.